micahsophia/DegenToken/README.md

 ## License

 This smart contract is released under the MIT License.
-See [LICENSE](LICENSE) for more details.